lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 - Calling [cargo](https://github.com/rust-lang/cargo) from an host build system is usually the path most consolidated project take.
   - many details can be controlled by [env vars](https://doc.rust-lang.org/cargo/reference/environment-variables.html?highlight=env#environment-variables-cargo-reads).
   - [cargo metadata](https://doc.rust-lang.org/cargo/commands/cargo-metadata.html?highlight=metadata#cargo-metadata) and [cargo build --build-plan](https://doc.rust-lang.org/cargo/reference/unstable.html?highlight=build,plan#build-plan) can provide to the caller plenty of information.
-- Using cargo to build the C code is **feasible** but makes more sense when you are importing C code in a rust project.
+- Using cargo to build the C code is **feasible** but it makes more sense when you are importing C code in a rust project.
 ---
 # From C to Rust: Concerns and hurdles
 ## Build system support - one build system
 - The **meson** native rust support is complete
 	- It is not crate-aware.
-	- It is dequate if you are writing something tiny and `std-only`.
+	- It is adequate if you are writing something tiny and `std-only`.
 	- Help in integrating the cargo build plan system to overcome those limitations is probably welcome.

 - Do **not** use bazel